defanor/semantic-ui/README.md

 ## Prototype

-In the `prototype` directory, there's one of the prototypes, which includes two programs: `feed`, which loads an atom feed and packs it into a structure, and `view`, which reads that structure, and renders it using SDL.
+In the `prototype` directory, there's one of the prototypes, which includes two programs: `feed`, which loads feeds and packs them into a structure, and `view`, which reads that structure, and renders it using SDL.
 The viewer is designed to resemble an [info](https://en.wikipedia.org/wiki/Info_%28Unix%29) reader, but with graphics, and aiming to be more interactive (i.e., rendering not static documents, but a basic and changing program UI, and passing